zuanming/thirdrepo/README.md

 - HTML, CSS validated by W3C Markup Validation
 - JavaScript Syntax validated by Esprima

+1. Testing was first done by applying CRUD to the database and images uploading onto cloudinary using the built web interface.
+Upon successful CRUD operations and image uploading, the hosted webpage is then provided to random testers to test out the CRUD operations and UX and their feedback is taken into consideration.
+2. After the testing is done, additional features are added based on priority versus estimated time required to implement, remaining features will be added in the future.
+3. The web application is then tested on various web browsers and device screens for compatibility purposes.
+4. The edited final web application is then updated onto the host server

 ## Deployment
 The website is deployed on Heroku, using GitHub to host the project repository.
 The website can be found at this [link](http://foodiereview.herokuapp.com).

 ## Credits
 This website was built using tools and data from various sources, including but not limited to the following:

+- [Heroku](https://www.heroku.com) for the hosting of the web application.

+- Background image was obtained from [Unsplash](https://unsplash.com/).

+- [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) for the hosting and storage of database.

 Last but not least, to [Trent Global](https://www.trentglobal.edu.sg/diplomainsoftwaredevelopment/?gclid=EAIaIQobChMI8M3ezf6t6QIV2BwrCh2R6A44EAAYASAAEgL6__D_BwE) and [Code Institute](https://codeinstitute.net) for the teachings and support to have made this project possible.